nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/content-views.md

 ```

-The `document_content` content view will be displayed on this folder default view, and the&nbsp;`document_trash_content` content view will be displayed on the Trash tab.
+The `document_content` content view will be displayed on this folder default view, and the `document_trash_content` content view will be displayed on the Trash tab.

 The `category` attribute is filled from XHTML templates to render all content views defined in a given category.

-The&nbsp;`showInExportView` attribute is used to check whether this content view should be displayed in the document export view (and PDF export).
+The `showInExportView` attribute is used to check whether this content view should be displayed in the document export view (and PDF export).

 If several content views are filled in the same category, both will be displayed on the same page.

-&nbsp;

 * * *